- Population: 93,260,798

 - Ecclesiastical Accountability: Free Methodist World Conference

 In 1949 missionaries Walter and Gertrude Groesbeck and John and Ruby Schlosser transferred from China to the Philippines.
 They settled on the island of Mindanao.
 The first Free Methodist church was constructed at Bunawan.
 Other missionaries soon joined the two couples.
 A Bible school was begun in 1955.

 In November 2003, the Philippines FMC became a full general conference, which now has five annual conferences, an urban missions district movement called Oceans of Life Ministries, and a church-in-formation among a tribal group.
 Established churches support and nurture new congregations.
 Leaders are trained at Light and Life Bible College (Butuan City), John Wesley Bible Institute (Manila) or Light and Life Graduate School of Theology (Bancasi).
-Schools and feeding programs provide outreach opportunities to children.
+Schools and feeding programs provide outreach opportunities to children, about one thousand of whom are sponsored by International Child Care Ministries.
 Philippine Social Ministries was sanctioned in March 2007 to coordinate and supervise social service ministries.
 In addition, the Philippines FMC has become a key missions-sending church.

 Outreach to the World